Sudanese kinship

-Sudanese kinship, also referred to as the descriptive system, is a kinship system used to define family.
-Identified by Lewis Henry Morgan in his 1871 work Systems of Consanguinity and Affinity of the Human Family, the Sudanese system is one of the six major kinship systems (Eskimo, Hawaiian, Iroquois, Crow, Omaha and Sudanese).
+Sudanese kinship, also referred to as the descriptive system or bifurcate collateral kinship, is a kinship system used to define family.
+Identified by Lewis Henry Morgan in his 1871 work Systems of Consanguinity and Affinity of the Human Family, the Sudanese system is one of the six major kinship systems (Inuit, Hawaiian, Iroquois, Crow, Omaha and Sudanese).

 The Sudanese kinship system is the most complicated of all kinship systems.
 It maintains a separate designation for almost every one of Ego's (the individual's) kin, based on their distance from Ego, their relation, and their gender, and in some instances based on relative age.
 The patrilineal and matrilineal line are differentiated.
 Ego's father is distinguished from Ego's father's brother and from Ego's mother's brother; Ego's mother is similarly distinguished from Ego's mother's sister and from Ego's father's sister; et cetera.
 For cousins, there are up to eight possible terms.

 The diagram above depicts a two-generation example of the Sudanese kinship system.
 Circles correspond to female relatives and triangles to male relatives.
 Relatives marked with the same colour are called by the same kinship term (there may be sex-differentiation in Ego's generation in some languages).